How to buy Invesco (IVZ) shares in Australia

 Invesco share dividends

-While Invesco's payout ratio might seem fairly standard, it's worth remembering that Invesco may be investing much of the rest of its net profits in future growth.
+While Invesco's payout ratio might seem low, this can signify that Invesco is investing more in its future growth.

 Have Invesco's shares ever split?

-Invesco's shares were split on a 25:10 basis on 7 November 2000.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 25 shares.
+Invesco's shares were split on a 25:10 basis on 8 November 2000.
+So if you had owned 10 shares the day before the split, the next day you would own 25 shares.
 This wouldn't directly have changed the overall worth of your Invesco shares – just the quantity.
 However, indirectly, the new 60% lower share price could have impacted the market appetite for Invesco shares which in turn could have impacted Invesco's share price.

 Invesco share price volatility

-Over the last 12 months, Invesco's shares have ranged in value from as little as US$9.366 up to US$29.71.
+Over the last 12 months, Invesco's shares have ranged in value from as little as US$15.68 up to US$26.7622.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Invesco's is 1.3092.
-This would suggest that Invesco's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Invesco's is 1.2505.
+This would suggest that Invesco's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Invesco Ltd. is a publicly owned investment manager.
 The firm provides its services to retail clients, institutional clients, high-net worth clients, public entities, corporations, unions, non-profit organizations, endowments, foundations, pension funds, financial institutions, and sovereign wealth funds.
 It manages separate client-focused equity and fixed income portfolios.
 The firm also launches equity, fixed income, commodity, multi-asset, and balanced mutual funds for its clients.
 It launches equity, fixed income, multi-asset, and balanced exchange-traded funds.
 The firm also launches and manages private funds.
 It invests in the public equity and fixed income markets across the globe.
 The firm also invests in alternative markets, such as commodities and currencies.
 For the equity portion of its portfolio, it invests in growth and value stocks of large-cap, mid-cap, and small-cap companies.
 For the fixed income portion of its portfolio, the firm invests in convertibles, government bonds, municipal bonds, treasury securities, and cash.
 It also invests in short term and intermediate term bonds, investment grade and high yield bonds, taxable and tax-free bonds, senior secured loans, and structured securities such as asset-backed securities, mortgage-backed securities, and commercial mortgage-backed securities.
 The firm employs absolute return, global macro, and long/short strategies.
 It employs quantitative analysis to make its investments.
 The firm was formerly known as Invesco Plc, AMVESCAP plc, Amvesco plc, Invesco PLC, Invesco MIM, and H. Lotery & Co.
 Ltd. Invesco Ltd. was founded in December 1935 and is based in Atlanta, Georgia with an additional office in Hamilton, Bermuda.